PHPAdam/PHPAdam.github.io/_posts/2021-04-21-when-to-repay-help-to-buy.md

 Perhaps our advice to refinance help-to-buy should hinge on how the clients perceive house prices will go.

 Like we do on Interest Rates in determining if a Fixed Rate Mortgage is best client outcome.

-With a pleasant paragraph in our suitability letters.
+With a pleasant paragraph in our suitability letters, "you told me you thought house prices would increase, remortgaging today will remove Help-to-Buy 20% of any increase in value from the date of completion."

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">Is it appropriate to recommend existing Help-to-Buy Clients pay off the Help-to-Buy Loan?
 On the premise that house prices are on the rise.<br><br>Otherwise, the Government will take 20% of that increased value.<br><br>Or is that speculative &amp; may turn out wrong.</p>&mdash; Hosker 🏴󠁧󠁢󠁥󠁮󠁧󠁿 🇬🇧 (@Adam_Hosker) <a href="https://twitter.com/Adam_Hosker/status/1371456858062475268?ref_src=twsrc%5Etfw">March 15, 2021</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>